 - Eighty-eight percent of homeschoolers continue their education beyond high school, according to the Home School Legal Defense Association.

 But what about socialization?
 Will children become social outcasts as the theorists say?
-Well this argument has largely been dis-proven, due in part to the fact that nearly 1 in 5 homeschoolers takes at least one class in a public or private school, according to the federal government.
+Well, this argument has largely been dis-proven, due in part to the fact that nearly 1 in 5 homeschoolers take at least one class in a public or private school, according to the federal government.
 Homeschoolers participate in many extracurricular activities too.
-Most homeschooled students are busy almost every afternoon with league team practices and games, club meetings, music lessons, dance and community work.
+Most homeschooled students are busy almost every afternoon with league team practices and games, club meetings, music lessons, dance, and community work.

 Children learn social skills in the home, but also through other homeschool organizations, physical education clubs, volunteer activities, churches, and neighborhood organizations.
 Studies have shown that homeschoolers tend to be joiners that are engaged in civic activities—just the opposite of what sociologists predicted.